asimniaz-ai/Attention_U-NET-Butterfly_Image_Segmentation/README.md

 # Attention_U-NET-Butterfly_Image_Segmentation
-This model incorporates self-attention gating modules to the U-Net architecture.
+The model incorporates self-attention gating modules to the U-Net architecture.
 This repository contains trained weights for segmenting Butterfly images dataset of Learning Models for Object Recognition from Natural Language Descriptions.

 This repository contains code for the Butterfly images Segmentation using Attention U-Net with PyTorch on the LEADS BUTTERFLY dataset.